raspberrypi/documentation/linux/filesystem/backup.md

 The only restriction is that you cannot write to the internal SD card reader, as that would overwrite the OS you are actually running, which could break the installation completely.

-Note, everything on the destination card will be overwritten by the copy, so ensure you do not have any critical data on it before starting the copy.
+Note, everything on the destination card will be overwritten, so ensure you do not have any critical data on it before starting the copy.

 ## SD card image